LKS (spacecraft): History

 From 1950 to 1964, before the US Space Shuttle in 1972, Chelomey developed two concepts for a spacecraft that would launch vertically and land horizontally.
 The MP-1 Kosmoplan was planned to complete missions to the Moon, Mars, and Venus.
 Upon re-entry into the Earth's atmosphere, it would land with the support of the turbocharged engines similar to a conventional airplane.
 The other concept, called Raketoplan or "rocket plane", was a space shuttle intended to orbit the Earth and transport passengers, space freight, and weapons.
 Both concepts were never implemented due to the dis-empowerment of Nikita Khrushchev.

 In 1976, the Soviet government formally authorized the "head-designer" Valentin Glushko to proceed with the Buran project, which was intended to simply copy the Space Shuttle.
 The Buran project and its massive launch vehicle Energia were the targets of several critics among Russian space designers and scientists.
 One of them was Vladimir Chelomey, Glushko's former ally, who was responsible for the famous OKB-52 NPO Mashinostroyeniya (from which came the Proton rocket, the TKS spacecraft, and the Almaz and Salyut space stations).

 In 1979, Chelomey affirmed that the Buran project was too big, heavy, and expensive for Russia to complete, and designed the LKS, another space shuttle concept, as an alternative to the Buran or Energia.
 The first concept had two V-type vertical stabilizers, similar to the F/A-18 vertical stabilizer arrangement.
 This was later changed to the conventional arrangement of a rudder, similar to the Space Shuttle and Buran.

 In 1980, within a month of work, Chelomey ordered the construction of a full-scale mock-up by his team, as a way to further stimulate Soviet authorities in his direction.

 In 1982, Chelomey was officially ordered by the Soviet government to stop any further development of the LKS project.
 By this point, he was believed to have expended more than 400,000 rubles in a program not formally authorized by the Soviets.
 When US President Ronald Reagan announced the Strategic Defense Initiative (SDI) in March 1983, Chelomey made yet another attempt to obtain permission to build the LKS to repel US Intercontinental ballistic missiles.
 However, in September 1983, he was rejected by a government commission.
 Chelomey died in December 1984, leaving behind his most ambitious project.
 In 1991 the mock-up was destroyed in a so-called “act of sabotage” by unknown people for unknown reasons.
 It is believed that if the LKS project was to be approved and completed, it would've been a valid alternative not only to Buran but also to Soyuz itself for Mir and ISS space operations.

+A scale model of the LKS space shuttle is now located in the Cosmonaut Museum at Gelendzhik.